 - For schools returning test books, your staff and students can't review the test questions and answer explanations after test day.
 Educators can access hundreds of PSAT/NMSQT and PSAT 10 test questions using the SAT Suite Question Bank, a robust resource to support classroom instruction.

 - PSAT 10 test takers can use Official SAT Practice to prepare for the SAT.
 They'll get thousands of interactive questions with instant feedback, video lessons that explain problems step by step, eight full-length practice tests, and more.

-Labels For Your Return Boxes
+Labels for Your Return Boxes

-We're including pink irregularity (IR) indicator labels in the PSAT/NMSQT and PSAT 10 coordinator kits we send to your school.
+We're including pink irregularity (IR) indicator labels in the PSAT/NMSQT coordinator kits we send to your school.
 If you’re returning any irregularity reports along with your other test materials, please put one IR label on each box in the shipment.
 IR labels can wrap around the edges of boxes but should not cover shipping return labels.
 This helps us process your shipment quickly and avoid scoring delays.